Aug

-On my many trips to Staples for office supplies, Ive always seen the Black n’ Red brand notebooks, but I never really thought much of them so I always passed them up for something else.
-On my last trip to Staples, I finally broke down and decided to pick one up, so I went with the Polypropylene Wirebound Notebook that was $4.99.
+On my many trips to Staples for office supplies, Ive always seen the Black n’ Red notebook brand.
+I never really thought much of them so I always passed them up for something else.
+On my last trip to Staples I finally broke down and decided to pick up a Black n Red notebook, so I went with the polypropylene version that was $4.99.

-In addition to the personal information and table of contents page, the Black n’ Red notebook also has a handy conversions and time zone page that covers things like US and European paper and envelope sizes, along with basic metric system conversion charts.
+In addition to the personal information and table of contents page, the Black n’ Red notebook also has a handy conversions and time zone page.
+This page covers things like US and European paper sizes and basic metric system conversion charts.
 This is one of those things that I think is always good to have on hand.
-Inside the notebbok, which is 8 1/4″ by 5 7/8″ you will find 140 pages of ruled paper.
+Inside the Black n Red notebook, which is 8 1/4″ by 5 7/8″ you will find 70 sheets of ruled paper.

-Now for the really good stuff…putting lots of different pens and inks to use on this paper turned out to be a great experience.
-Not only was the writing surface of the paper incredibly smooth and easy to write on, but there was little to almost no feathering with any of the inks on this paper.
-I tried everything from Private Reserve and Noodler’s Fountain Pen inks to a Sharpie Pen, Pilot G2, Pilot Varsity, Uniball Signo, Pilot Hi Tech C, Post-it Flag+ Gel Pen, Pentel Slicci, and Paper Mate Liquid Flair, none of these pens had any issues on the paper whether it be bleeding, feathering, or scratchy writing.
-The only pen that showed slight issues was the Uniball Vision Elite, but even the feathering and bleeding with this pen was very minimal.
+Now for the really good stuff about this Black n Red notebook.
+Putting lots of different pens and inks to use on this paper turned out to be a great experience.
+Not only was the writing surface of the paper incredibly smooth and easy to write on but there was little to almost no feathering with any of the inks on this paper.
+I tried every imaginable pen in this Black n Red notebook and had no issues whether it be bleeding, feathering, or scratchy writing.
+The only pen that showed slight issues was the Uniball Vision Elite.
+Surprisingly the Uniball Vision Elite only had minimal feathering though.

 Back side of the writing sample in the Black n' Red notebook shows that the blledthrough is incredibly minimal, if any at all

 I wanted to post a picture of the back side of the writing sample just to show how well the paper holds up.
-You really dont get much of any bleedthrough on this paper, which is quite impressive.
-Normally Im kind of picky about bleed through on paper, but I can say with confidence that you should not have any issues with most pens on this paper.
+You really don’t get any bleed through on this Black n Red notebook paper which is quite impressive.
+Normally I’m kind of picky about bleed through on paper, but I can say with confidence that you should not have any issues with most pens on this paper.
 One other aspect of this paper is very nice, which is how well the perforated edges rip off.
-With a simple fold back and forth, it rips right off vlean and neat.
+With a simple fold back and forth it rips right off vlean and neat.
 Overall you really cant beat this notebook in my eyes.
 Between the clean and professional look, the sturdy cover and binding, and the high quality paper, you can rest assured that your $5 is money well spent with this notebook.
-If you dont have a local Staples to pick up your office supplies from, you can also find this great notebook on Amazon.com here, or in my Amazon Store with lots of the other cool office supplies I’ve reviewed.
+If you don’t have a local Staples to pick up your office supplies from you can also find a great Black n Red notebook on Amazon.com here as well as the larger size here too.

 Great review!
 It’s always nice to see what I consider a brand from home (which I too always seem to pass by in search of something more exotic at Staples) making a favourable impression with pen/stationery enthusiasts overseas.
 They really are great little notebooks – I also like the pocketsize and casebound versions.